When things are going as planned, you have the resources you need, and your team is in sync with one another, leadership can be smooth sailing.

-This will lead to people being less defensive, and more willing to examine and discuss what they need to change.
+This will lead to people being less defensive and more willing to examine and discuss what they need to change.
 You’ll also see less focus on assigning blame.

 3. Remind Team Members of What is Being Learned

 A good leader won’t gloss over failures or losses.
-It’s important to not just acknowledge when things are bad, but to also point out the very real costs of those failures.
+It’s important to not just acknowledge when things are bad but also to point out the very real costs of those failures.
 That might include loss of revenue or disappointed customers.

 At the same time, it’s just as important to be clear about what is being learned during hard times.

 For example, there’s nothing like failure to help identify policies and procedures that need to be changed.
 They can also teach people how to better anticipate potential problems.

 A team can only be successful if each member has the tools and resources they need in order to do their jobs correctly.

 They must also remain motivated and feel as if their contributions are meaningful and appreciated.
 Good leaders keep in close contact with all team members.

 A great leader will keep the following questions in mind when they communicate with members of their team: